sethgrid/tableCrud/README.md

 )

 func main(){
 	// set up your table's crud
-        // you can access any table in your mysql db with `crud.<Table>{}` user := crud.User{}
+	// you can access any table in your mysql db with `crud.<Table>{}`
+	// here we are setting up two entries for the user table.
+This could
+	// easily be a user table and a settings table. u1 := crud.User{}
+	u2 := crud.User{}

 	// set up the db so the crud methods work
 	// this currently is set to only use a local mysql instance with no username or password crud.SetDB()

+	// ***
 	// use the crud
+	// ***

-		// the crud.<Table> struct will have getters for all columns users := user.GetById(1)
+	// Getters: the crud.<Table> struct will have getters for all columns users := u1.GetById(1)
 	log.Println(users[0].Email)

-}
+	// Post: insert a new record as a transaction u1.Post(&crud.UserRecord{Name: "Abbot"})
+	u2.Post(&crud.UserRecord{Name: "Costello", Email: "ab@example.com"})

+	// You can link transactions to happen in a single commit! u2.Tx = u1.Tx

+	u2.Commit() // u1.Commit() would have the same effect of committing the transaction }
 ```